Towson University will provide reasonable accommodation(s) upon request to otherwise

 if registrants have a need for a disability accommodation.
 We recommend that the registration

-period be closed 48 hours in advance of your event to ensure adequate time for making
+period be closed two business days in advance of your event to ensure adequate time

 If registration is not feasible and you anticipate 15 attendees or more, arrange for

-live captioning as part of your initial planning.
-If registration is not feasible
+live captioning/transcription as part of your initial planning.
+If registration is not feasible and you expect

-and you expect 15 participants or less, you must advertise how to request an accommodation
+15 participants or less, you must advertise how to request an accommodation for the

-for the event in a prominent place in all messaging and advertising about the event.
+event in a prominent place in all messaging and advertising about the event.
+We suggest

-We suggest including information about when accommodation requests should be made
+including information about when accommodation requests should be made by, such as

-by, such as “captioning requests should be made 48 hours in advance.”
+“captioning/transcription requests should be made two business days in advance.”

-The cost for live captioning is $118 per hour.
-To arrange for captioning, please contact OTS Accessibility at otsaccessibility AT_TOWSON at least 48 hours in advance of your event.
+The cost for live captioning/transcription is $118 per hour.
+To arrange for captioning, please contact OTS Accessibility at otsaccessibility AT_TOWSON at least two business days in advance of your event.

-Our live captioning approach consists of a separate URL that users may view next to
+Our live captioning/transcription approach consists of a separate URL that users may view next to the main meeting

 If your event invitation has already gone out, edit any applicable invitations to

-into the meeting chat box upon launch, and then do so again about 10 minutes after
+include the caption/transcription URL.
+Additionally, you should paste the caption/transcription URL into the meeting chat box upon launch, and then do so again about 10 minutes

-you begin so that any late arrivals know how to access the live transcription feed.
+after you begin so that any late arrivals know how to access the live caption/transcription feed.

 Recording Your Event for Future Viewing